-The MSc in Migration Studies is a 9-month interdisciplinary degree offered jointly by the School of Anthropology and Museum Ethnography and the Department for International Development.
+The MSc in Migration Studies is a nine-month interdisciplinary degree offered jointly by the School of Anthropology and Museum Ethnography and the Oxford Department of International Development.

 This interdisciplinary, nine-month master’s degree integrates the study of migration and mobility with broader processes of development and social transformation world-wide.
 Taught by world-class researchers, it will introduce you to key migration and mobility-related concepts, methods and theories across the social sciences, and prepare you for further research or a professional career.

 In the first and second terms you will do the following core courses:

 - Methods of Social Research